Tools and Resources for Sustainable Communities

 This publication offers a comprehensive overview of existing tools and implementation strategies for transit-oriented development and emerging, innovative models for financing.

 This spreadsheet tool makes it easy to estimate trips generated by a new mixed-use development to more fairly assess these projects in development review processes.

 Tool Kit for Integrating Land Use and Transportation Decision-Making

 A user-friendly source of methods, strategies, and procedures for integrating land use and transportation planning, decision-making, and project implementation.
 Thirty tools, including CommunityViz, PLACE3S, and Paint the Town are included, along with implementation examples and additional information.

-Information on greenhouse gas emissions from transportation sources, including information about transportation's contribution to total GHG emissions, relevant EPA regulations, and what you can do to reduce your transportation emissions.
+This page includes information on greenhouse gas emissions from transportation sources, including information about transportation's contribution to total GHG emissions, relevant EPA regulations, and what you can do to reduce your transportation emissions.

 Smart Growth and Transportation

-Describes transportation and land use strategies that enhance quality of life and protect human health and the environment.
+This page describes transportation and land use strategies that enhance quality of life and protect human health and the environment.

 Green Infrastructure Wizard (GIWiz)